GioF71/tidal-connect/README.md

 ### Update the repository

 If you just downloaded the repository, you can skip this step.
-If you previously cloned the repository, it might have been updated.
+If you previously cloned the repository, it might have been updated in the meantime.
 Move to the directory and pull the changes:

 ```
 cd $HOME/tidal-connect